 The following actors have also chosen NOT to denigrate Woody Allen

-Emma Stone (Magic in the Moonlight, An Irrational Man), Selena Gomez (A Rainy Day in New York), Elle Fanning (A Rainy Day in New York), Justin Timberlake (Wonder Wheel), Rachel McAdams (Midnight in Paris), Barbara Hershey (Hannah and her Sisters), Juno Temple (Wonder Wheel), Judy Davis (Husbands and Wives, Deconstructing Harry, Celebrity, To Rome with Love), Sally Hawkins (Cassandra’s Dream, Blue Jasmine), Naomi Watts (You Will Meet a Tall Dark Stranger), Helena Bonham Carter (Mighty Aphrodite) as well as many others; it’s nearly impossible to name them all.
+Christoph Waltz (Rifkin’s Festival), Emma Stone (Magic in the Moonlight, An Irrational Man), Selena Gomez (A Rainy Day in New York), Justin Timberlake (Wonder Wheel), Rachel McAdams (Midnight in Paris), Juno Temple (Wonder Wheel), Judy Davis (Husbands and Wives, Deconstructing Harry, Celebrity, To Rome with Love), Christopher Walken (Annie Hall), Sally Hawkins (Cassandra’s Dream, Blue Jasmine), Naomi Watts (You Will Meet a Tall Dark Stranger), Helena Bonham Carter (Mighty Aphrodite), Jessica Harper (Love and Death, Stardust Memories), Marion Cotillard (Midnight in Paris), as well as many others; it’s nearly impossible to name them all.